-- Collect an inventory of the code files and classify the code using file types - Extract files from any archive using a general purpose extractor - · Extract texts from binary files if needed - Use an extensible rules engine to detect open source license text and notices - Use a specialized parser to capture copyright statements - Identify packaged code and collect metadata from packages - Report the results in the formats of your choice (JSON, SPDX, etc.) for integration with other tools - Browse the results using the ScanCode Workbench companion app to assist your analysis.
+- Collect an inventory of the code files and classify the code using file types - Extract files from any archive using a general purpose extractor - · Extract texts from binary files if needed - Use an extensible rules engine to detect open source license text and notices - Use a specialized parser to capture copyright statements - Identify packaged code and collect metadata from packages - Report the results in the formats of you choice (JSON, CSV, etc.) for integration with other tools - Browse the results using the AboutCode Manager companion app from https://github.com/nexB/aboutcode-manager to assist your analysis.